mndarren/Code-Lib/conference_lib/TCCDC_update.md

 54. Update schedule, registration link and instructor list (Done)
 55. Convert Logo videos to GIF (<2mb) (Done)
 56. Compress video (2019 New year show) from 80 MB to <20 MB (Done)
-57. Split the long video into small videos (Done)
+57. Split the long video into 10 small videos (Done)
+58. Update schedule and web content (Done)
+59. Update 2019 pictures and video on website (Done)
+60. Update pictures and videos, delete unpropriate ones (Done)
+61. TCCDC Happy New Year GIF (Done, one night)
+62. TCCDC Logo GIF in website (Done, one morning)